brokkr/poca/docs/index.rst

 * **Override ID3/Vorbis metadata.** If you want *Savage Love* to have *Dan Savage* in the artist field (rather than *The Stranger*\ ), poca will automatically update the metadata upon download of each new episode.
-Or set 'genre' to be overwritten by 'Podcast' as a default.
+Or set genre to be overwritten by *Podcast* as a default.
 * **Filter a feed.** Only want news reports in the morning or on Wednesdays?
   Use criteria such as filename and title, or the hour, weekday or date of publishing to filter what you want from a feed.